femi86/gello3000/irrigation/README.md

 ```bash
 git pull
 ```
+2. to change the systemd unit (i.e. if wanting to change the time or something), you can edit the file /etc/systemd/system/water.service

 3. if the systemd unit was changed, a the systemd needs to be reloaded
 ```bash
 sudo systemctl daemon-reload